LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

 View OpenAPI Specification on the member API, supported endpoints, and available parameters at [https://api.congress.gov](https://api.congress.gov/#/member/member_list).

-## A note on filtering members by Congress.
+## A note on filtering members by Congress
 When calling for member data from prior congresses using the /member/congress/{congress} filters, please use 'currentMember=False' in your call to get the most complete data.
 An example API request is: https://api.congress.gov/v3/member/congress/117?currentMember=false&api_key=[INSERT_KEY]

-## A note on filtering members by Congress, state, and district.
+## A note on filtering members by Congress, state, and district
 There are instances where a member has been redistricted but previously represented the district you are generating an API request for and, thus, appears in the returned data.
 If you are looking for ONLY the current member of a particular district, please use the `currentMember=True` filter to get the most accurate results (e.g., https://api.congress.gov/v3/member/congress/118/TX/15?currentMember=true&api_key=[INSERT_KEY]).

 ## Elements and Descriptions